Apstar 6

 It is fitted with 38 C-band transponders and 12 Ku band transponders.
 China is covered with a dedicated high power Ku band beam for broadband multimedia transmission.
 It is the second model of the Spacebus 4000.
 The transponders have a reduced C-band receiving dish over a wide footprint, which extends across India, China and Australia.

-It is significant in enhancing cooperation between Alcatel Space and China as a follow up to the SINOSAT satellite.
+It is significant in enhancing cooperation between Alcatel Space and China as a - to the SINOSAT satellite.
 Apstar 6 was built as an ITAR-free satellite, containing no restricted U.S. components.
 Under the U.S. ITAR regulations, U.S. satellite components may not be exported for launch on Chinese rockets.
 However, the U.S. Department of State did not accept the ITAR-free status of these satellites and fined the US company Aeroflex $8 million for selling ITAR components.
 In 2013, Thales Alenia discontinued its ITAR-free satellite line.